LDRL & LDSL

 The games are non-contact and follow Tag RL rules.

-Sessions are usually held on Mondays 5-6 pm at the Millenium Stadium
+Training Sessions are held on Tuesdays 4:45-5:45 pm at the Millennium Stadium

 If anyone is interested in attending the sessions, we would urge you to give them a try, it’s a small but very welcoming group here at Featherstone Rovers LDSL.
-You can contact Paul March or Amy Hardman to learn more about getting involved with our LDSL team.
+You can contact Ian Hardman to learn more about getting involved with our LDSL team.

 Will Dobson at firstname.lastname@example.org